RecipeRadar helps you to search for recipes by ingredients, plan your meals, and create food shopping lists.

-We're grateful for all of the feedback and ideas which have been incorporated into RecipeRadar.
+We're grateful for all of the feedback and ideas that have been incorporated into RecipeRadar.

 RecipeRadar is dedicated to the memory of Paul Addison, whose patient guidance with a BBC Micro computer led to the founding developer's interest and career in software development.